Juraaas/python_projects/vision_ticketless_parking_system/README.md

 - difficult to scale for busy locations
 - hard to integrate with automated payment systems

-This project aims to build a **modern, modular parking system** that:
+This project aims to build a **modern, automated parking system** that:
-- automatically detects vehicles at entry/exit
+- detects vehicles in real time
-- recognizes license plates using OCR
+- recognizes license plates
-- tracks parking sessions
+- manages sessions in a persistent database
 - calculates fees dynamically
 - exposes system state via API
 - simulates real-world gate control decisions